chrislizotte/Codecademy-projects/README.md

 Hello!

-This is a Codecademy Git tutorial.
+This is a space for projects I complete with Codecademy.

-GitHub Desktop makes interacting with Git easy!
+More information will follow as I build out this page.